choria-io/website/blog/content/post/2019/09/06/choria_012.md

  * Supports parsing `input` in DDLs
  * Supports validating data against the DDL including data types and validators `shellsafe`, `ipv4address`, `ipv6address`, `ipaddress` and arbitrary regex
  * Supports converting a `map[string]string` of inputs into `map[string]interface{}` where every key is validated and values have the correct types based on the DDL.
 Meaning JSON encoding will do the right things
+ * Supports type hints on output sections of agent DDLs
+ * Supports applying defaults to both inputs and outputs

 We'll soon add a section of documentation detailing how to use all these features, the new `choria req` CLI uses this (see below).